-The 3 Gili's (Air, Meno and Trawangan)
+The 3 Gili's: Air, Meno and Trawangan

 action both in and out of the water.

-These islands (Gili in the indigenous Sasak language means Island) are located to the North West of Lombok, heading towards Bali.
+These islands, Gili in the indigenous Sasak language means Island, are located to the north-west of Lombok, heading towards Bali.

-It takes about an hour to reach them from Senggigi Beach on Lombok.
-From west to east they are named Gili Trawangan, Gili Meno and Gili
+From west to east they are named Gili Trawangan, Gili Meno and Gili Air.

-Bali's Mt.
+Here you can admire the sunset over Bali's Mt.
 Agung and the sunrise over Lombok's Mt.
 Rinjani.
-There are no motorised vehicles on the islands and the main transportation is
+There are no motorized vehicles on the islands and the main transportation is done by Cidomo, small horse drawn carriage, or bicycles.

 For traveling to and from each of the Gilis, locals usually use motorized boats and speedboats.
 Resorts take the form of bungalows overlooking